Mosho1/payroll-reports/README.md

 #### Database

 The main database is a PostgreSQL database used for holding the log data.
-It consists of 3 tables as depicted in [Data Models]{#data-models}.
+It consists of 3 tables as depicted in [Data Models](#data-models).
 The report data (that is shown in the UI) is materialized in a redis store, where relevant keys are updated when a log is uploaded.

 #### API